 Tools Used For This Recipe:

-Mixing Bowls – I use these bowls almost daily and I love having the different sizes to pick from.
+Mixing Bowls – I use these bowls almost daily, and I love having different sizes to pick from.

-Wire Whisk – Using a whisk to mix dry ingredients is a must as well as wet ingredients.
+Wire Whisk – Using a whisk to mix dry ingredients as well as wet ingredients is a must.

 Muffin Pan – USA baking pans are my go-to pans.